Infertility Risk Factors for Women and Men

 -

-Chronic diseases such as diabetes, lupus, arthritis, hypertension, and asthma
+Chronic diseases, such as diabetes, lupus, arthritis, high blood pressure, and asthma

 -